GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToHostAHack.md

 - Attendees should be encouraged to share their parting thoughts and key learnings.
 - Attendee feedback should be solicited for a final time and notes collected by the lead coach
 - Thank the attendees for their time and dedication during the hack
-- Finally, share the content by directing the attendees to visit the gHacks repo on Github: <go/gHacks>
+- Finally, share the content by directing the attendees to visit the gHacks repo on Github: <http://github.com/gfilicetti/gHacks>

-You have now surived a gHacks!
+You have now survived a gHacks!

 ### Tips for In Person